sourcegraph/devx-scratch/2022/support/log.md

 DevX support rotation log.
 To add an entry, just add an H2 header with ISO 8601 format.
 The first line should be a list of everyone involved in the entry.
 For ease of use and handing over issues, **this log should be in reverse chronological order**, with the most recent entry at the top.

+## 2022-05-02

+@jhchabran Noticed that the builds were stuck this morning, because a new version of rust protobuf-codegen has been released and the dev/generate.sh script wasn't setting any expectation about which version to get.
+As the new release was publish, all our builds started to fail.
+I have put up a PR https://github.com/sourcegraph/sourcegraph/pull/34756 with the fix. $DURATION=20m

 ## 2022-04-26

 @jhchabran Another round of issues around the firewall, this time after the merge or @bobheadxi's fix.
 After Zooming with the person that asked for help, it became apparent that some services weren't caught by the code, which I patched here https://github.com/sourcegraph/sourcegraph/pull/34501.  $DURATION=45m